 The most dangerous outcome of a misdiagnosis is the delayed treatment of a potentially sick or injured patient.

-For example, if a patient is diagnosed with breast fibroids but has breast cancer, the misdiagnosis can delay the start of radiation or chemotherapy.
+For example, if a patient is diagnosed with breast fibroids but has breast cancer, the misdiagnosis can delay the start of treatment.
 The window of opportunity to save a patient’s life is significantly reduced when a misdiagnosis occurs.

 Other physical effects of misdiagnosis include incorrect treatment, an unnecessary medical procedure, and even death.